PayoffPath

 Which Strategy Should You Choose?

-- Use avalanche if your interest rates vary widely (e.g., 24% credit card vs. 5% student loan) — the math gap is large enough to matter.
+• Use avalanche if your interest rates vary widely (e.g., 24% credit card vs. 5% student loan) or if you have a data-driven personality who is motivated by seeing the math work out.

 Frequently Asked Questions